 In most “Drug Free Workplace” policies there isn't a measure in place that actually keeps the drugs out of the workplace.
 Here’s a breakdown of a common policy: Employee education, declaration of a drug free workplace/signage, Random drug testing, post-accident testing, for-cause testing, and employee assistance.

-● Would hanging a “Drug Free Workplace” sign deter this?
+● Does hanging a “Drug Free Workplace” sign deter this?

 ● How about random or post accident drug testing?